 You have three options when it comes to getting wheels in New Zealand; a car, a campervan, or a motorhome.
 Here’s what you need to know about each and where to get them:

-- Car – A normal car is the cheapest rental vehicle you can get in New Zealand.
+• Car – A normal car is the cheapest rental vehicle you can get in New Zealand.
 It’ll get you around to all of the best destinations with ease.
 The only downside to a car is that you will need to stay in hotels or Airbnbs during your travels (no camping.)
 The easiest place to rent a car in New Zealand is on Discover Cars where you can compare cars, companies, prices, features, and more very easily.

-- Campervan – A Campervan is a large van that has a bed and a small kitchen in the back.
-It is what most budget backpackers get for traveling around New Zealand since it allows you to camp comfortably and for free (most) nights.
+• Campervan – A Campervan is a large van that has a bed and a small kitchen in the back.
+It’s what most budget travelers use for traveling around New Zealand since it allows you to camp comfortably and for free (most) nights.
 Campervans are best for couples or solo travelers who are happy to live in a small space.
-You should also love the outdoors and camping!
-You can easily compare campervans, prices, and book on the website Motorhome Republic.
-We also have a 5% discount code (QUEEN5) with Mad Campers, which you can use at checkout.
+You should also love the outdoors and camping…and be prepared for an adventure of a lifetime!
+My favorite campervan rental company is JUCY because they have a huge selection of campervans to choose from, plus multiple pick-up/drop-off locations.
+You can browse JUCY’s campervan selection online here.
+Alternatively, you can easily compare all campervans available in NZ on Motorhome Republic here.

 Thanks for reading!

 As you can see, there really are so many awesome things to do in Kaikoura.
 Choosing just a few will be incredibly difficult!
 I absolutely loved the time I spent exploring Kaikoura, and I’m certain you will too.
-Especially for my fellow animal lovers out there!
+Especially for my fellow animal lovers out there.

 I hope that you enjoyed this post, and that it helped you narrow down your decision on what to do in Kaikoura a little bit.
 Be sure to check out some of my other New Zealand guides before you go!

-Guide to Whale Watching in Kaikoura
+11 Things to KNOW Before Going Whale Watching in Kaikoura + My Top Tips

 Marcus